hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 1. All the environment files will be gitignored by default.
 You need to sync the environment variables in `.env.{env_name}` files under `teamsfx` folder by yourselves to other machines to operate corresponding environments.
 2. When creating new environments, you need to fill customized fields in the new `.env.{env_name}` file.
 Usually you need to provide values for all environment values with `CONFIG__` prefix.
 3. When creating new environments, you need to manually create `templates/azure/azure.parameters.{env_name}.json` as Azure provision parameters and fill the parameter values accordingly.
+4. Some additional steps are required if you added SQL or APIM to your project.
+Refer [Provision SQL databases](#provision-sql-databases) and [Provision APIM service](#provision-apim-service) section to learn more.

 ### Launch your app